-Here is some of the information I recently shared in my January newsletter.
+Here is some of the information I recently shared in the August newsletter.
 Each newsletter has a specific focus.
-This month is focused on chronic pain and fibromyalgia information.
-If you would be interested in receiving my newsletters, please head over to my contact page and sign up.
+This newsletter is focused on cupping.
+If you would be interested in receiving my other newsletters, which include links to the studies as well as special offers and sales coupons, please head over to my contact page and sign up.

 STUDIES and ARTICLES